PrathibaNagarajan/myuzik/README.md

 # myuzik
-Simple music programming language for Carnatic Classical Music
+Simple music programming language for Carnatic Classical Music using C++ and VS 2013

 Note - Basic set/get of note levels